 - develop a positive approach to the resolution of local social issues;

 - support local groups, activities and community connectedness; and

 - support community organisations to develop skills and increase community participation.

-In 2019, City of Yarra Annual Grants will invest nearly $880,000 in programs which support and enrich the Yarra community.
+In 2020 this program will invest over $900,000 in programs which support and enrich the Yarra community.
 The funded programs will address a wide variety of local needs and promote connectedness and well-being across Yarra.